waynegraham/registry.clir.org/_projects/2013-the-sage-of-the-osage-cataloging-the-library-of-tho.md

 ---
 layout: project
-title: "The Sage of the Osage: Cataloging the Library of Thomas M. Johnson"
+title: The Sage of the Osage: Cataloging the Library of Thomas M. Johnson
 ---